 What are the symptoms of Coronavirus?

-The symptoms of coronavirus arise when you’ve traveled to the areas of the outbreak of the virus or have been in contact with anyone traveling from those areas.
+The symptoms of coronavirus arise when you’ve travelled to the areas of the outbreak of the virus or have been in contact with anyone travelling from those areas.

 The symptoms of coronavirus infections in general are:

 - Shortness of breath